DavideDalPos/museum-network/SETUPGUIDE.md

 []
 ```

-This is what the map will read, and what the Action appends to.
+This is what the map reads, and what the Action appends to.

 ## Step 3 — Create the labels